Why We Love The Maldives…

 Boasting balmy weather, white powder beaches and dazzlingly clear waters, The Maldives is spread across 1,000 picture-perfect islands in the Indian Ocean.
 So, it’s little wonder why The Maldives is a popular destination for those seeking some Winter sun.
 Here’s everything you need to know before heading on your tropical escape.

-Tourist visas are granted for all nationalities on arrival to the Maldives – i.e., British tourists will be granted a 30-day visa upon arrival in Male.
+Tourist visas are granted for all nationalities on arrival to the Maldives.
 Travellers should ensure their passports are valid for a minimum period of 6 months post-end date of their holiday.
 You should ensure your passport isn’t damaged as Immigration examine passports carefully.

-Please check the Government guidance if you are unvaccinated or returning to a different country, and do get in touch with our concierge team with any questions.
+Please check the Government guidance if you are entering/returning to a different country, and do get in touch with our concierge team with any questions.

 We work with partners in the Maldives to make your transfer as smooth as possible.
 On arrival at Velena International Airport, your representative will meet you and escort you to your resort transfer, this may be by plane, boat – or even a mixture of the two!
 You’ll be booked onto the next available transfer according to your international flight.
 Please note, seaplane flights will usually be confirmed around 24-hours in advance due to changeable weather conditions.